The phone rings

 on the coffee table.

-And wow! a glass of
+And wow! a glass ofwine

 for ME.

-She’s down to monosyllabic
+She’s down to monosyllabicutterances now:

 “Scoop.